 Ingenuity, Labor and Progress are the attributes that the Party of Commons strives for and enhances as we make our contribution to athleticism, community cohesiveness, and knowledge of country and the outer world.

-Send them a message by voting for Mark Greene for Washington Lieutenant Governor (Citizens Party) in July & August.
+Send them a message by voting for Mark Greene for State Representative (GOP), Position 2, 30th Legislative District, in July & August.
 Environmentally-conscience & conscious; economically for the people and America-centric.
 Learn more by clicking the "more news" button at the top of the page.

 THE CITIZENS PARTY, a.k.a.
-Party of Commons: This is an offshoot of Barry Commoner's old Citizens Party, that was active in the 1970s & 80s.
+Party of Commons (and supporting aspects of the GOP, the Party of Lincoln).
+This is an offshoot of Barry Commoner's old Citizens Party, that was active in the 1970s & 80s.
 Commoner was a distinguished environmentalist and political scientist, so the Revived Citizens Party is environmentally conscience & conscious, and also for a complete multi-lateral nuclear armament disarmament with an armed enforcement mechanism to keep any new nukes from being built, ever again.